lupyuen2/wip-nuttx/Documentation/platforms/risc-v/eic7700x/boards/starpro64/index.rst

 Building
 ========

-To build NuttX for Milk-V Duo S, :doc:`install the prerequisites </quickstart/install>` and :doc:`clone the git repositories </quickstart/install>` for ``nuttx`` and ``apps``.
+To build NuttX for StarPro64, :doc:`install the prerequisites </quickstart/install>` and :doc:`clone the git repositories </quickstart/install>` for ``nuttx`` and ``apps``.

 Configure the NuttX project and build the project: